Scoubi/Customqueries-converter/README.md

 5. Upload the queries
 - In your terminal run the following command : `bash up_queries.sh`

+### For Windows

+[Add a PoSh Script]

 ## Conclusion

-This was tested using BloodHound Legacy Version: 4.3.1 and [BloodHound-CE](https://github.com/SpecterOps/BloodHound) v8.0.0 on MacOS
+This was tested using BloodHound Legacy Version: 4.3.1 and [BloodHound-CE](https://github.com/SpecterOps/BloodHound) v8.0.0 on MacOS with [PowerShell Core](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.5)